molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 ## Deploying your application

 When you have finished building your app, commit your changes and open a new PR.
-See our contributing guidelines (TBD) for more information.
+See our [contributing guidelines](https://github.com/molgenis/molgenis-emx2/blog/master/CONTRIBUTING.md) for more information on contributing to the EMX2 code base.
+When your PR is accepted and merged with the main EMX2 branch, a [new release](https://github.com/molgenis/molgenis-emx2/releases) will be created.
+Then, update your server with the latest version of EMX2.

+On your server, all vue apps are served at `/apps/<app-name>`.
+This mirrors EMX2 folder structure so the URL will match the name of the folder (e.g., `/apps/molgenis-viz`).
+If your app is designed to work with a schema, it will be accessible at `/<schema>/<app-name>/`.

 ## Troubleshooting